CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/01 Getting-started.md

 ```
 ![](../assets/images/2025-08-05-13-50-26.png)

-It really pays off to read the documentation (once I am done writing it...).
+It really pays off to read the element-tutorials (once I am done writing them...).

-Available bitmaps are proposed by the autocomplete-feature of your IDE (tested it in PyCharm), usually by pressing `Ctrl + Space` at the right place (between "" in this case):
+Available bitmaps are proposed by the autocomplete-feature of your IDE (tested it in PyCharm), usually by pressing `Ctrl + Space` at the right place (between "" in this case):\
 ![](../assets/images/2025-08-05-13-51-03.png)

 # Breaking out of the loop (events)
-Remember this part of the template:
+Recall this part of the template:
 ```py
 ### Main loop ###
 for e,v in w:
     ...
 ```

-As you might have noticed, the script will get stuck here.
+The script gets stuck there.
 Even if you put some code into the for-loop, it won't execute.

+That's because the loop waits for an "event".
-That's because you need to "throw" (cause) an event each time you want to go through the loop.
+You need to "throw" an event each time you want to go through the loop.

 There are a couple of ways to set up events:
-- Using event-elements like `sg.Button`
+- Using buttons
 - Enabling the default-events for interactive elements like `sg.Input`, `sg.Table`, `sg.Checkbox`, etc.
 - Binding custom events
 - Throwing events manually from a different thread
+- Using observers
-- Using a timeout
+- Setting a timeout

-- Using the binding decorator
+(In this tutorial, we'll not cover all of them)

-All of these ways have something essential in common: **You have to define a key to throw an event to the event-loop!**
+All of these ways have something essential in common: **You need to define a key to throw an event to the event-loop!**

-A key usually is the identifier of an element.
+A key is basically the identifier of an element.
-Think of it like the name of an element.
+Think of it like its name.\
-Combined with an event, the key becomes the "name" of that event too.\
+When an element throws an event, its key will usually be the "name" of that event too.
-SwiftGUI does not require you to set keys in order to throw events, but that's more advanced.
-Let's use keys for now.

-Whenever a "keyed-"event gets thrown, `e` ("event") will be set to the corresponding key (See the examples below).
+Whenever an event gets thrown to the loop, `e` ("event") will be set to the corresponding key (See the examples below).
 The loop will then execute once.

 ## Using buttons, or default events
-A button already comes with a builtin event.\
+Buttons already come with builtin events.\
-Just define a key and you are good to go:
+Just define a key and the button-press-event is activated:
 ```py
 import SwiftGUI as sg